 The latest Goverlan Reach Server can be downloaded by logging into the my.goverlan.com portal, selecting the Goverlan Reach Server tab and clicking on Download Product.

-Minimum System Requirements: The Goverlan Reach Server software can be installed on any Windows Server 2008/Server 2008 R2 or later operating system with a minimum of 4GB of RAM and 200MB of available disk space.
+Minimum System Requirements: The Goverlan Reach Server software can be installed on any 64-bit only Windows Server 2008 R2 or later operating system with a minimum of 4GB of RAM and 200MB of available disk space.

 Configure Reach Server

 Open the Server Configuration window and configure the following options:

 A GRS can be a primary server or a dependent server.
 The primary (master) server is the one installed within the authoritative site (the site where Goverlan operators reside).

 If this is your first GRS, keep this setting as the Primary Goverlan Reach Server.